Rehabilitation Counselor – Career, Salary & State Licensure

 Rehabilitation counselors work with clients with mental, developmental, physical, or psychological disabilities.
 They provide coaching, counseling, skills training, and advocacy to help their clients live independently, gain employment, and access community resources.
 Typical places of employment for rehabilitation counselors include government agencies, hospitals, clinics, schools, nonprofits, long-term care facilities, and senior citizen centers.

-After graduating from high school, becoming a rehabilitation counselor takes six to ten years of education and training.
+After graduating from high school, becoming a rehabilitation counselor takes six to 10 years of education and training.
 All states require rehabilitation counselors to be licensed and have earned at least a bachelor’s degree.

 While certification isn’t required in most states, earning a Certified Rehabilitation Counselor (CRC) credential from the Commission on Rehabilitation Counselor Certification (CRCC) is an industry standard and can boost employment opportunities.